bterwijn/invocation_tree/README.md

 # Mutability #

-Lets revisit the permutation problem but now using mutable type `list` to represent a permutation instead of immutable type `str`.
+Let's revisit the permutation problem but now using mutable type `list` to represent a permutation instead of the immutable type `str` we used before.
 This can be done in two ways.
-The first way is to use the `+` list concatenation operator that creates a new list each time so this is slow:
+One way is to use the `+` list concatenation operator that creates a new list each time we use it so this is slow:

 ```python
 def permutations(elements, perm, n):